Linux Shutdown Command – 8 Examples with All Options

 CommandsDescription

-shutdownShuts down the computer in one minute.
+shutdownSchedule shut down (power down) the system in one minute.

 shutdown -rReboots the system in one minute.